 Environmental & Climate Change Litigation & Regulatory: Her practice also includes environmental and climate change matters arising in a wide variety of sectors including energy, municipalities, real estate, public utilities, land developers, financial institutions and automobile.
 She has assisted clients with issues arising under provincial and federal environmental legislation including spill and release of substances, contaminated sites liability and management, sale/purchase and redevelopment of brownfields, remediation and reclamation applications, directors’ and officers’ environmental liability, environmental liability in insolvency, and water licence and transfer proceedings, greenhouse gas emissions reduction, and renewable fuels and energy alternatives.

-Litigation & Arbitration: Her practice also covers a broad range of complex litigation on such matters as commercial contract disputes, bankruptcy, insolvency and restructuring, franchises, gift card regulation and consumer protection disputes, defamation and media disputes, manufacturer’s liability, shareholder litigation including derivative, oppression and options back-dating claims.
+Litigation, Arbitration & Mediation: Her practice also covers a broad range of complex litigation, arbitration and mediation on such matters as commercial contract disputes, bankruptcy, insolvency and restructuring, franchises, gift card regulation and consumer protection disputes, defamation and media disputes, manufacturer’s liability, shareholder litigation including derivative, oppression and options back-dating claims.
 She acts for directors and officers of private and public corporations and advises boards and their committees on governance and litigation matters.
 She also litigates estate, trust and beneficiary disputes.